WillEStokes/Needle_controller-mbed/README.md

 ### 1. NeedleController Class

-The device flashed with this driver interfaces with a 24-bit Analog-to-Digital Converter (ADC) and a Quadrature Encoder Interface (QEI).
+The FRDM K64F device flashed with this driver interfaces with a 24-bit Analog-to-Digital Converter (ADC) and three encoders using a Quadrature Encoder Interface (QEI).
 The driver provides methods for getting system status, sensor data, starting and stopping data acquisition, and configuring the ADC.

 #### Usage